flutter/website/src/content/app-architecture/guide.md

 ### Views

-In Flutter, Views are the widget classes of your application.
+In Flutter, views are the widget classes of your application.
 Views are the primary method of rendering UI, and shouldn't contain any business logic.
-They should be passed all data they need to render from the ViewModel.
+They should be passed all data they need to render from the view model.

 <img src='/assets/images/docs/app-architecture/guide/feature-architecture-simplified-View-highlighted.png'
-alt="A simplified diagram of the architecture described on this page with the View object highlighted.">
+alt="A simplified diagram of the architecture described on this page with the view object highlighted.">

 The only logic a view should contain is:

-* Simple if-statements to show and hide widgets based on a flag or nullable field in the ViewModel
+* Simple if-statements to show and hide widgets based on a flag or nullable field in the view model
 * Animation logic
 * Layout logic based on device information, like screen size or orientation.
 * Simple routing logic

-All logic related to data should be handled in the ViewModel.
+All logic related to data should be handled in the view model.

-### ViewModels
+### View models

-A ViewModel exposes the application data necessary to render a View.
+A view model exposes the application data necessary to render a view.
-In the architecture design described on this page, most of the logic in your Flutter application lives in ViewModels.
+In the architecture design described on this page, most of the logic in your Flutter application lives in view models.

 <img src='/assets/images/docs/app-architecture/guide/feature-architecture-simplified-ViewModel-highlighted.png'
-alt="A simplified diagram of the architecture described on this page with the ViewModel object highlighted.">
+alt="A simplified diagram of the architecture described on this page with the view model object highlighted.">

-A ViewModels main responsibilities include:
+A view model's main responsibilities include:

 * Retrieving application data from repositories and transforming it into a format suitable for presentation in the view.
 For example, it may filter, sort or aggregate data.
 * Maintaining the current state needed in the view, so that the view can rebuild without losing data.
-For example, it may contain boolean flags to conditionally render widgets in the View, or a field that tracks which section of a carousel is active on screen.
+For example, it may contain boolean flags to conditionally render widgets in the view, or a field that tracks which section of a carousel is active on screen.
 * Exposes callbacks (called **commands**) to the view that can be attached to an event handler, like a button press or form submission.